xleschx/AI-Chat/ReadMe.md

 ## Usage

-1. Set your OpenAI API key in the file openAiKey
+1. Create a file named openAIKey and set your OpenAI API key in the file openAiKey
 2. Start the web server: `python app.py`
 3. Open your web browser and go to http://localhost:5000
 4. Type your question into the input field and click the "Submit" button.